Ben-Hur (2016 film): Critical response

-Ben-Hur received generally negative reviews from critics, most of which considered the film an unnecessary remake in comparison to the classic 1959 film.
-On Rotten Tomatoes the film has an approval rating of 25% based on 190 reviews with an average rating of 4.56/10.
-The site's critical consensus reads, "How do you fight an idea?
-By filming a remake that has too few of its own, and tries to cover it up with choppy editing and CGI."
-On Metacritic, the film has a score of 38 out of 100 based on 34 critics, indicating "generally unfavorable reviews".
 Audiences polled by CinemaScore gave the film an average grade of "A−" on an A+ to F scale.

 The A.V.
-Club's Ignatiy Vishnevetsky, giving one of the few positive-leaning reviews, wrote: "At first, the new adaptation of Lew Wallace’s New Testament soap opera seems impersonal, as dusty and ornamented as any movie in which robed Jews and Romans argue about gods and kings in accents of vaguely British origin [,]" but as it progresses, "Ben-Hur announces itself as the sort of elemental re-imagining of the source material that no one in their right mind would ever expect it to be."
+Club's Ignatiy Vishnevetsky, giving one of the few positive-leaning reviews, wrote: "At first, the new adaptation of Lew Wallace’s New Testament soap opera seems impersonal, as dusty and ornamented as any movie in which robed Jews and Romans argue about gods and kings in accents of vaguely British origin", but as it progresses, "Ben-Hur announces itself as the sort of elemental re-imagining of the source material that no one in their right mind would ever expect it to be."
 IGN's Scott Collura gave the film 5.8/10, writing: "Ben-Hur is an adequate introduction to the classic tale of revenge and forgiveness, but it's an uneven one.
 Toby Kebbell's antagonist character frequently outweighs the appeal of Jack Huston’s hero, the more religious elements of the story don’t jell very well with the action set pieces, and much of the cast are left behind by their own movie.
 But still, there’s no denying the power of Ben-Hur's final redemption.
 It’s just not a very smooth ride getting there."

 The New York Times' Stephen Holden wrote, "Overseen by a director not known for his human touch and lacking a name star, except for Mr. Freeman, Ben-Hur feels like a film made on the cheap, although it looks costly."
 Richard Roeper gave the film two stars out of four, writing: "Ben-Hur struggles to find an identity and never really gets there.
 The well-intentioned efforts to achieve moving, faith-based awakenings are undercut by the casually violent, PG-13 action sequences."
 The Hollywood Reporter's Todd McCarthy described the film's chariot race scene as being "heavily digitized and over-edited", and called it the worst scene of the film he described as "Misguided, diminished and dismally done in every way".

 Rolling Stone labeled the film "A Remake Disaster of Biblical Proportions."
 Empire summarized it as "passable for the most part, but laughably inept in places."

 Sister Rose Pacatte wrote a positive review for the National Catholic Reporter, objecting only to the anachronistic costumes worn by Jewish women in the film.